freenas/freenas-docs/userguide/tn_initial.rst

 **1) Configure Network Interfaces:** provides a configuration wizard to configure the system's network interfaces.
-If the system has been licensed for for High Availability (HA), the wizard will prompt to set the IP address for both :guilabel:`(This Node)` and :guilabel:`(Node B)`.
+If the system has been licensed for High Availability (HA), the wizard prompts for IP addresses for both :guilabel:`(This Node)` and :guilabel:`(Node B)`.

 **2) Configure Link Aggregation:** allows creating a new link aggregation or deleting an existing link aggregation.
-If the system has been licensed for for High Availability (HA), this option prompts for the VHID when creating the link aggregation.
+If the system has been licensed for High Availability (HA), this option prompts for the VHID when creating the link aggregation.

 **3) Configure VLAN Interface:** used to create or delete a VLAN